RobinBoucherSec/pfsense_labo/README.md

 # pfSense Lab Project

-This repository contains a pfSense-based virtual lab originally assigned by M. Bounama, my former networking instructor.
-I expanded the project with a complete virtual network setup and documentation.
+This repository contains a networking lab project originally assigned by M. Bounama, my former teacher.
+I expanded on the original instructions by developing a complete lab environment, documenting the process in Notion, and packaging everything on a bootable SSD with a run-script.

 ## What's Included